yunstanford/asyncio-story/src/event_loop.rst

 a simple event loop
 ===================

-a simple event loop

-How to implement an event loop ?
+You might ask yourself while using asyncio, what does asyncio do under the hood, and how could I implement an event loop ?
+Consider,

 - coroutine/generator
 - asyncio task